lindseysim/templatize/README.md

 var rendered = Templatize.render(myTemplate, bindings);
 ```

-However, this will not take advantage of caching the processed template.
-If reusing the template, first clone a rendering instance from said template using `Templatize.from()`, then call the render function on that.
+However this will not take advantage of template caching.
+If reusing the template, one can first clone a rendering instance from said template using `Templatize.from()`, then call the render function on that instance.

 ```javascript
 var myTemplatizer = Templatize.from(myTemplate, {evalZeroAsTrue: true});